iioinc/iioScript/README.md

 ### Updating Shapes

 The next important aspect of making a GUI app is updating a shape's animation behavior.
-In iioScript this is done by assigning a shape to a variable, and then calling the `set` function on that variable.
+In iioScript this is done by assigning a shape to a variable, and then calling the `set` command on that variable.

 ```
 var mySquare = add blue square